morganeTC/M2courseENS2019/hands-on/hands-on.md

 ```bash
 sinteractive
 ```
-<mark> These last 4 commands must be run each time you connect to the server</mark>
+**These last 4 commands must be run each time you connect to the server**

 4. Create a directory that will contain all results of the upcoming analyses.
 ```bash